The Bankrate promise

-When you buy a home, you probably expect to shop around for the best mortgage rates, take out a mortgage and making a down payment.
+When you buy a home, you probably expect to shop around for the best mortgage rates, take out a mortgage and make a down payment.
 But there’s another step you might need to take.
 If your down payment is less than 20 percent of your home’s purchase price or you’re taking out a particular mortgage (such as an FHA loan), you might also need to buy mortgage insurance.
 For lenders, these are higher-risk lending situations, so they require mortgage insurance to protect their interests.

 Keep reading to find out what mortgage insurance is, what it covers and how it works.

 What is mortgage insurance and what does it cover?